Security

 Overview

-Section titled “Overview”T4 has two independently configurable TLS surfaces:
+Section titled “Overview”T4 has three independently configurable TLS surfaces:

 | Surface | Flag prefix | What it protects |